JacobPRC/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map returns a new array, while forEach doesn't.

 2. What is the difference between a function and a method?

+A function is something that stands on its own, whereas a method is a function that belongs to a class, obj, or arr.

 3. What is closure?

+Gives you access to an outer function's scope from an inner function

 4. Describe the four rules of the 'this' keyword.

+1. Global - applies to the entire console/window
+2. Implicit- applies within the scope of a function
+3. New - applies within the scope of an objected created w/ the new constructor
+4. Explicit - this is actually defined

 5. Why do we need super() in an extended class?

+It extends the previous this statements from the parent class

 ## Project Set up